Social media automation can be evil. But it can also be a lifesaver.

 A social media management tool like Agorapulse allows you to perform all of these tasks using a single tool, saving you hours of work every week (and potentially eliminating additional tool subscriptions).

-Obviously, Agorapulse is not the only social media management tool that allows you to do it all in one place, but it’s been ranked as the top one for 3 years in a row (see the ranking here) and is definitely one of the most affordable (see the pricing comparison here)
+Obviously, Agorapulse is not the only social media management tool that allows you to do it all in one place, but it’s been highly ranked by prominent trustworthy sites, such as Capterra.

 That means, as a good social media manager, you’re probably spending most of your day in your various inboxes making sure you’re taking care of all these incoming messages, comments, mentions, etc.